-Join this tour to savor the beauty of Bohol’s unspoiled countryside.
+Savor the beauty of Bohol’s unspoiled countryside with this full-day sightseeing tour.
 Taking you to where culture blends with the charm of nature, this trip to the province’s iconic sites is perfect for outdoor lovers and history buffs alike.

-From the Chocolate Hills, you will head to the Bilar Manmade Forest.
-The 2-kilometer mahogany trees provide the perfect backdrop to your selfies and groufies.
-You will also check out the Philippine tarsiers, one of the world’s smallest primates, at the Loboc Tarsier Conservation Center.
+From the Chocolate Hills, you will head to the Bilar Manmade Forest next.
+This mahogany forest that stretches out to two kilometers serves as the perfect place for a breather.
+After your quick photo-op here, you will then check out the Philippine tarsiers, one of the world’s smallest primates, at the Loboc Tarsier Conservation Center.
 With their little bodies and gigantic eyes, it’s hard not to go gaga over them while they’re sleeping on tree branches.
-Make sure not to disturb these nocturnal creatures with flash photography, and definitely no touching!
+Make sure not to disturb these nocturnal creatures with flash photography and definitely no touching!

-After seeing the tarsiers, you will enjoy a sumptuous lunch aboard a floating restaurant cruising the Loboc River while being entertained by locals performing traditional dances and songs.
+After seeing the tarsiers, you will enjoy a sumptuous lunch aboard a floating restaurant.
+As you dine, you will cruise along the Loboc River and enjoy the traditional song and dance performance of the locals on board.
 You may also opt to spend time just watching the picturesque scenery you will be passing by during the cruise.

-Finally, you will revisit history with a side trip to the Blood Compact Shrine and Baclayon Church after your meal.
-The shrine commemorates the first recorded treaty made between Spaniards and the locals while the baroque church is a National Cultural Treasure and a National Historical Landmark.
+Finally, you will revisit history with a side trip to the Blood Compact Shrine after your meal.
+The shrine commemorates the first recorded treaty made between Spaniards and the locals.
+Another piece of history you will be visiting is the Baclayon Church, a baroque church that doubles as a National Cultural Treasure and a National Historical Landmark.
 The church is also being considered as a UNESCO World Heritage site.

-Pack your bags and join this trip to the iconic sites in Bohol, one of the best tourist destinations in the Philippines.
-Check availability by choosing a date above.
+Pack your camera and join this trip to the iconic sites in the countryside of Bohol Check availability by choosing a date.

 - All our guides speak English.